pawelgrzybek/pawelgrzybek.com/content/posts/2017-04-18-native-ecmascript-modules-in-the-browser.md

 ---
 title: Native ECMAScript modules in the browser
-description: Javascript modules have been a part of the spec for a little while now but it's taken some time to see the first implementation in a web browser.
+summary: Javascript modules have been a part of the spec for a little while now but it's taken some time to see the first implementation in a web browser.
 Finally, we have it!
 photo: 2017-04-18.jpg
 ---